16 Jul NATIVE ANIMALS KILLED BY FERAL CATS

 Cats are one of the leading causes in approximately 20 mammal extinctions in the last 200 years.

-“For thousands of years our animals were free from the threat of feral animals so never developed defense mechanisms, but once cats, foxes and pigs were introduced by humans our animals never had a chance.”
+“For thousands of years, our animals were free from the threat of feral animals so never developed defense mechanisms, but once cats, foxes and pigs were introduced by humans our animals never had a chance,” he continues.

 Fencing has become a reality for conservation in Australia, being the only accountably effective method of keeping feral predators’ cats and foxes from decimating our native animals and having catastrophic effects on the ecosystem.

-Aussie Ark has a vision of providing a pre-Eurpoean environment to the mammals that once inhabited the NSW Barrington region.
+Aussie Ark has a vision of providing a pre-European environment to the mammals that once inhabited the NSW Barrington region.

-With expansion planned for Aussie Ark into larger sanctuaries, following the 400Ha, an additional 500Ha sanctuary will begin development, with over 2000Ha of land available to secure in the next few years.
+With expansion planned for Aussie Ark into larger sanctuaries, following the Barrington Wildlife Sanctuary, an additional 500Ha sanctuary will begin development, with over 2000Ha of land available to secure in the next few years.

 Aussie Ark relies on public donations to continue our vital work.
 You can support by donating here.